stooke/macos-build-openjdk8u/README.md

 ```

 ### Caveats:
-- This patch only works with XCode 9, 10, 11 or 12.
-(Actually 9 and 11 have not been tested recently)
+- This patch only works with XCode 9 to 13.
+(Actually Xcode 11 down have not been tested recently)
 - Some of the patches included may apply with offsets, etc.
 - This patch will produce a JDK that runs on macOS 10.9 and above[1]; the original code runs on macOS 10.7 and above.
 - The resultant JDK has not been run through TCK.